 You could get the carrion bird the Bite skill as well but I find it’s not needed.
 Bite will up the DPS a bit but also reduce how often it can Screech, and it’s with Screech that it holds threat very, very well.

 It’s also a generalist pet, so it takes hits well and puts out respectable damage.
-Some feel it’s the best option of the Screech pets because it maximizes the lowered attack power of Screech of the enemy in the sense the carrion bird has the higher health and armor to be really tanky.
+Some feel it’s the best option of the Screech pets because it maximizes the lowered attack power of the enemy in the sense that the carrion bird has the higher armor to be really tanky.